Hi Treats for Chickens community, it's me, Dawn!

 The next is to be sure they have adequate shade.

 If they are allowed to free-range on your property, just be sure their area has plenty of bushes and shade trees that they can naturally seek out when its too hot.
+To see a list of plants I have planted in my run click here.

 This type of landscape also gives them cover to hide from predators (like hawks, bonus)!

-Photo: Raising Happy Chickens
+Photo credit: Raising Happy Chickens

 Be sure to secure the tarp with clamps (you may think that tarp of yours is heavy enough that it doesn’t need securing, but trust me, a tarp flopping in the wind will be a guaranteed “oh shit WHAT was THAT?” moment for your chickens which they won’t be too happy about).